Installation#

 Compile from source#

-You can do this by building local wheels for PyTorch and TorchVision from the source code.
+Alternatively, you can build local wheels for PyTorch and TorchVision from the source code.

 Compile the wheels for PyTorch and TorchVision (see the instructions below).